West Palm Beach Chapter 12 Bankruptcy Attorney

 - If the corporation issues stock, the stock cannot be publicly traded.

 Contact our West Palm Beach Chapter 12 Bankruptcy Attorney

 Very few bankruptcy laws exist specifically to help farmers and fisherman facing financial distress, and we can help you take full advantage of the protections of a Chapter 12 bankruptcy filing.
-If you or someone that you know needs help filing for West Palm Beach or Florida Chapter 12 bankruptcy, let the experienced attorneys at Markarian Frank & Hayes help.
+If you or someone that you know needs help filing for West Palm Beach or Florida Chapter 12 bankruptcy, let the experienced attorneys at Markarian & Hayes help.
 Call or contact the office today for a private review of your claims.